dargem/BabbleFishv2/README.md

 # BabbleFishv2

 Attempted implementation of
 (Perhaps) Beyond Human Translation: Harnessing Multi-Agent Collaboration for Translating Ultra-Long Literary Texts. https://arxiv.org/html/2405.11804v1.
-Aided with some Graphiti inspired graphRAG using a graph database with temporal chapter based.

-temporal chapter based memory, WIP.
+Aided with some Graphiti inspired graphRAG using a graph database with temporal chapter based memory, WIP.

 Translation system using LangGraph with iterative feedback loops and fluency optimization.
 Agentic memory through graphRAG using graphiti to build entities + relationship database with neo4j.